open-feature/flagd/docs/reference/flag-definitions.md

 }
 ```

-can be shorted to this:
+can be shortened to this:

 ```json
 {